 Bars & Restaurants

 Nowadays, Thistle Street is home to a vibrant community of independent retailers.
 In fact, it is hard to think of another street in Edinburgh’s New Town which is as compact, yet has so much to offer visitors to Scotland’s capital city.
 Located parallel to and immediately north of George Street, Thistle Street has an eclectic mix of excellent quality restaurants showcasing Edinburgh’s diverse and cosmopolitan outlook.
-The range includes vegan, Thai, Mexican, Scottish seafood and not one, but two French restaurants – a nod to Scotland’s Auld Alliance with our Gallic neighbour across the channel.
+The range includes Thai and Scottish seafood and not one, but two French restaurants – a nod to Scotland’s Auld Alliance with our Gallic neighbour across the channel.

 Continuing with the food and drink theme, in addition to our own Thistle Street Bar, you will find our neighbour, The Bon Vivant, which offers relaxed European-style dining of a very high standard but, in a relaxed and informal atmosphere.